-But, despite the outright similarity between the two raspberry Pi gadgets, Pi 3 has received major changes.
+But, despite the outright similarity between the two Raspberry Pi gadgets, Pi 3 has received significant changes.

-First, your Pi 3 logo is now located above the SoC compared to previous left position.
+First, your Pi 3 logo is now located above the SoC compared to the previous left position.

-The Bluetooth or WiFi ceramic antenna in Raspberry Pi 3 is over the DSI connector and thus its run header is now between the USB jacks and the GPIO pins similar to the structure in Raspberry Pi Zero.
+The Bluetooth or WiFi ceramic antenna in Raspberry Pi 3 is over the DSI connector.
+Thus its run header is now between the USB jacks and the GPIO pins, similar to the structure in Raspberry Pi Zero.

-Further, the activity and power LEDs are now located on the bottom left (previously was at top left) with the aim to allow the Bluetooth or WiFi.
+Further, the activity and power LEDs are now located on the bottom left (previously was at the top left), intending to allow the Bluetooth or WiFi.

 For the benchmarks outlined below, I used a USB mouse and keyboard linked with a Pi Power Supply.
 However, I connected the USB WiFi dongle during the WiFi dongle test.

-I noted that Raspberry Pi 3 was a bit fast (16.98 seconds boot time) compared to the Pi 2 (17.82 seconds boot time) more fast to the Pi Zero (28.98 seconds boot time).
+I noted that Raspberry Pi 3 was a bit fast (16.98 seconds boot time) compared to the Pi 2 (17.82 seconds boot time) faster to the Pi Zero (28.98 seconds boot time).

-I could attribute the slightly better booting speed in Raspberry Pi 3 to the heavily I/O bound booting Pi 3 and thus the additional processor do not significantly improve the booting time.
+I could attribute the slightly better booting speed in Raspberry Pi 3 to the heavily I/O bound booting Pi 3.
+Thus the additional processor does not significantly improve the booting time.

 Moving away from the mystery numbers, Raspberry Pi 3’s CPU represents a 30% better performance compared to Raspberry Pi 2’s CPU while it significantly overtakes the Pi Zero.

-In this test, where Pi Zero was cinsluded, Pi 3 (single core) was 100% over Pi Zero and 60% faster over to Raspberry Pi 2.
+In this test, where Pi Zero was concluded, Pi 3 (single-core) was 100% over Pi Zero and 60% faster over to Raspberry Pi 2.

-The test results show that the Raspberry Pi’s has a temperature of between 35-39 degrees at their idle position.
+The test results show that the Raspberry Pi has a temperature of between 35-39 degrees at their idle position.

-Further, Raspberry Pi 3 attained a temperature of 75 degrees when it was computing primes while on the 4 cores.
+Further, Raspberry Pi 3 attained a temperature of 75 degrees when it was computing primes while on the four cores.

-However, the high temperature in Raspberry Pi 3 is not harmful as the device would throttle its performance when its internal SoC temperatures hits 82 degrees.
+However, the high temperature in Raspberry Pi 3 is not harmful as the device would throttle its performance when its internal SoC temperatures hit 82 degrees.